0

 The Gier aqueduct was built in a single great campaign, since no part of it could have served until it was completed; it must have taken years.
 The aqueduct of Giers was dated by Germain de Montauzon to the reign of Hadrian in the early 2nd century AD, but, as James Stephen Bromwich points out, its reticulated stonework (opus reticulatum) was characteristic of the later 1st century BC and the first half of the 1st century AD, rather than of later masonry.
 In addition he notes that a recently excavated public fountain on the hill of Fourvières, datable about 50 AD could not have been supplied with water until the Giers aqueduct was complete.

-Text imported from Wikipedia article "Aqueduct of the Gier" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Aqueduct of the Gier" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants